 filesystemfrom source directives.
 Sites needing to allow these content types can specify them using the Data attribute.

 Allows the use of

-eval()and similar methods for creating code from strings.
+eval()and other unsafe methods for creating code from strings.
 You must include the single quotes.

 Allows enabling specific inline event handlers.
 If you only need to allow inline event handlers and not inline

 Refers to the empty set; that is, no URLs match.
 The single quotes are required.